aspose-words/Aspose.Words-Documentation/net/getting-started/why-aspose-words/aspose-words-or-vsto/code-comparison-for-common-features/add-headers-and-footers/_index.md

 articleTitle: Add Headers and Footers
 linktitle: Add Headers and Footers
 type: docs
-description: "Add headers or footers into a document easily and fast instead of using VSTO."
+description: "Add headers or footers into a document easily and fast instead of using VSTO in C#."
 weight: 40
 url: /net/add-headers-and-footers/
 ---